fd0e/site-1/wiki/pages/administration.md

 your new account has been established. you can ssh into tilde.team with the ssh key you supplied on registration.

-if you need to change your shell, the default password is tilde. feel free to change it.
+your password is "[[password]]". please change it when you log in for the first time.

 to get started, type motd at the command prompt to see a few ways to get started. have fun!